What is an internship?

 Can I get academic credit for my internship?

 CU does not offer academic credit or course points for internships.
+The decision to award academic credit is made between students and their academic departments.

 Are there internship opportunities for First and Second-year students?